TheRealAnonymous008/quartz/content/details/mathematics/group theory/Factor Group.md

   \mu(aH)=\phi(a)
   $$
   See (*Fraleigh 14.1, Fraleigh 14.4*) for a proof.
-	* In effect, this simplifies the group structure by representing all cosets with a representative element.
+	* In effect, this simplifies the group structure by representing all [[Cosets, Group Indices, Normal Groups|Cosets]] with a representative element.
 * (*Fraleigh 14.9*)  Let $H$ be a normal subgroup of $G$.
 Then $\gamma : G\to G/H$ where
   $$
   \gamma(x)=xH